cmus/cmus/README.md

 ------------

 Feel free to join IRC channel #cmus on Libera.chat and share you experience, problems and issues.
-Note: This is an unofficial channel and all people hanging around there are for the love of CMus.
+Note: This is an unofficial channel and all people hanging around there are for the love of cmus.

 Reporting Bugs